 We are in the connection economy for over 15 or 20 years now and the rule of games has changed.

-We will need to grab attention from the people who we want to sell our products o services to and then let them trust us, followed by easy sales.
+We will need to grab attention from the people who we want to sell our products and services to and then let them trust us.
+Sales will then take care of itself.

 It is hard but it is worthy because if nobody knows you, no one is going to buy from you.
 It is the very first step in the buying process.